 The additional plate contained 5 small cups including – Ground nuts in 1 of the cups, Garlic Fried in 1 of them, Cut pieces of lemon, Coriander in another.
 Overall when this was all mixed, I just loved the taste of it 🙂

 The striking thing that I remember was that Tofu was quite hard.
 Infact, I got a thought it was chicken because it was hard for me to chew.
-I have heard people say that Paneer was not available in good quality in Bangalore and people have had to get it from Delhi and still the quality isn’t all that good.
-I am not sure if the hoteliers want to attribute the reasoning for hardness to Tofu as well 🙂
+I have heard people say that Paneer was not available in good quality in Bangalore and people have had to get it from Delhi.
+The quality was not definitely up to mark.
+I hope the hotelier don’t give the similar reason for Tofu.

 I guess I have written in length about quite a few of the items and now it was the time to go for the final desert.

 There were quite a few items which I will explain again separately.

 Vietnamese Lychee Surprise